fishsciences/artemis_methods/discussion/discussion.md

 account for the data censorship.
 Additionally, `artemis` includes many convienence functions for working with model estimates.

+We demonstrate here that artemis had better performance in multiple metrics compared to standard linear models, against both simulated and observed data.
+While we demonstrate here that biased estimates are possible when fitting standard linear models to censored data, the degree of bias will depend on the exact characteristics of the dataset.
+In general, the more observations which experience censorship, the more bias there can be in the estimates.

+When the primary concern is presence/absence of a species, we demonstrate here that `artemis` models have desirable characteristics compared to a standard binomial GLM.
+Although `artemis` under-performed in-sample prediction, it had better performance in out-of-sample prediction.
+This is an indication that the binomial GLM was overfit to the in-sample dataset.

 In situations where the primary interest is to understand how [eDNA] responds to various sampling or environmental factors, `artemis` is a drop-in replacement for standard linear models.
 However, when the